TheRealJAG/Laravel-QuestionAnswer/readme.md

 ## Install
 * Clone project
-* Run migrations
+* Run Laravel migrations

 ## Features

 ##### General
-* Email Notification - When a question is answered an email is sent to the question owner.
+* Email Notification - When a question is answered, an email notification is sent to question owner.
-* Database Notification - When a question is answered, question voted, answer voted.
+* Database Notification - When a question is answered/voted or an answer is voted a notification is sent to the browser.
 See your notifications in the user drop down.
-* Mobile Friendly UI
+* Mobile Friendly UI - Responsive design with column ordering!
 * SEO Friendly URLs - Remove stop words from the URL string.

-##### User
-* User Registration
-* User Profile

 ##### Question
 * Top & New Pages